What may be the most intriguing, complex, tasty, unique and best value wine that you probably aren't drinking?

 Hopefully, we can change matters and get more Americans drinking more Sherry.
 Here are some items that hopefully will intrigue and motivate you to discover more about Sherry.

 - The Sherry region has a lengthy, fascinating history, extending back a few thousand years and may even the source of the Atlantis legend.

 - Sherry may have been the first wine brought to the New World.

 - The Mayflower, before it sailed to the New World by the Puritans, was used to transport Sherry.

-- Francois Chartier, who has written on the science of food and wine pairings, states that Fino Sherry is the King of Food Pairings.
+- Francois Chartier, a sommelier and author, has written on the science of food and wine pairings and believes that Fino Sherry is the King of Food Pairings.

-- A Sherry Bodega is radically different from the average wine cellar, helping to make Sherry possess its distinctive nature.
+- A Sherry Bodega is radically different from the average wine cellar, and often is even on ground level, helping to make Sherry possess its distinctive nature.

 - Here are 10 Things you should know about Sherry.

 - And here are 5 More Things you should know about Sherry.